joshix/caddybox/README.md

 % docker run -p 8080:2015 -v /home/user/site:/var/www/html:ro -d joshix/caddy
 ```

+OR,

-### Or build the files into an image based on this one:
+### 2. Build the files into an image based on this one:
 ```
-# cd /home/user/site-buildin
+% cd /home/user/site.build
 % ls
   Dockerfile
   index.html